WalletConnect/walletconnect-docs/docs/web3modal/advanced/wallets.md

 ## Wagmi connectors

 By default Web3Modal exposes `w3mConnectors` utility that returns pre-configured wagmi connectors for [WalletConnectConnector](https://wagmi.sh/react/connectors/walletConnect) and [InjectedConnector](https://wagmi.sh/react/connectors/injected).
-You can easily override these (however `WalletConnectConnector` is required) or extend connectors i.e here is exampel of adding coinbase and safe connectors:
+You can easily override these (however `WalletConnectConnector` is required) or extend connectors.
+Please see [wagmi](https://wagmi.sh/react/connectors/injected) or [@wagmi/core](https://wagmi.sh/core/connectors/injected) documentation for more details.
+As an example:

 ```ts
 const wagmiClient = createClient({